Social media is full of people turning their homes into urban jungles

 Setting up your ecommerce platform

 Anyone can sell something online, even if they’re not a business.
 Using sites like eBay, Depop and Etsy, they can sell and ship products through their own means.
-But if you’re a garden centre, plant shop, or even a business who specialise in bringing some greenery to people’s lives, it maybe you’re looking for a more secure platform to sell your potted plants.
+But if you’re a garden centre, plant shop, or even a business who specialise in bringing some greenery to people’s lives, it might be that you need a more secure platform to sell your potted plants.

 Sourcing the right ecommerce platform for you is the first step in the right direction.
 It not only provides you with a space in which you can form and exercise your brand through content, design and imagery but gives you efficient means to start selling your potted plants.